If you're planning a trip to the French Alps and you live in Europe, why not take the train and signRead More

 October half term is fast approaching and it is one of those funny holiday periods when the classic family winter or summer holiday doesn't really fit!

 It's not really warm enough on the European coast lines for a full on beach or water sports holiday, there isn't enough snow in the mountains for skiing or other winter sports and it is probably going to be wet and dreary in the UK.
 So what should one do with energetic teenagers or children for a week or two?
+Have a look at our Autumn Activity Holidays for ideas.

 If you like the outdoors and being outside, then finding a location with good weather is key.
 Good weather equals being able to do things outside!
 Whilst it isn't really hot enough for watersports, the mild and dry climate of the Mediterranean, Provence and up into the Southern French Alps is perfect for all dry sports such as climbing, via ferrata, paragliding, walking, biking and caving.
 The Gap area where Provence meets the Southern French Alps has 300 days of sunshine per year and a varied topography from high mountain glaciers to Provencal lavender fields so it is perfect for a range of different activities and has great weather!
+Have a look at our family adventure holidays in the southern French Alps

 Here are our top 3 family activities for October half term!
+You can try any of these on our Autumn Multi Activity Holiday.

 Via ferratas were invented by the Italians and the name via ferrata means 'iron way' in Italian.
 They were made to get troops across inaccessible mountain ranges quickly and safely.
 They are now a sport in their own right and there are many versions dotted all around the mountains of Europe.